 Site Quality & Content is Paramount

-Google wants to see links coming from high quality sites that are associated with the outbound link given.
+Google wants to see links coming from high-quality sites that are associated with the outbound link given.
 Therefore, if you have a link from a completely unrelated site, it won’t be as valuable as a link from a related site.
 For example, if you are a carpet cleaning company and you are getting links from an internet forum about celebrities, something would seem fishy to the search engines.
 And rightly so!
 Why would a forum discussing celebrities want to link to your carpet cleaning company?
 It doesn’t make sense to users and it won’t make sense to the search engines either.

 Spammy Backlink Tactics Cause Harm

-The bottom line is that spammy backlink tactics can cause real harm to you domain.
+The bottom line is that spammy backlink tactics can cause real harm to your domain.
 The longer you allow the spammy techniques to continue, the more work you will have to get those spammy links removed.
 If you notice that your current SEO service is building spammy backlinks, you should notify them immediately and discontinue service.
 These tactics will harm your rankings!

 Because Google made a change in its algorithm to penalize spammy backlink techniques, it also released a tool for webmasters to “disavow” spammy links.
 However, Google’s disavow tool is intended as a last resort for webmasters that cannot get the spammy links removed manually.
-The process to remove spammy links is lengthy and time consuming.
+The process to remove spammy links is lengthy and time-consuming.
 Therefore, the process is also expensive.

 If you are looking to hire a quality backlink building company, please contact us so that we can discuss your needs.
 We are a white-hat SEO company that focuses on real keyword rankings.
 We can help you achieve your goals with internet marketing and quality SEO.